4 min read

 Water Conservation in Residential Buildings

 How can you reduce your building’s water use?
-Let’s take a look at five key ways to achieve significant increases in water efficiency.
+Let’s take a look at six key ways to achieve significant increases in water efficiency.

 If you’ve ever stood in the kitchen or bathroom while you let the water run until it gets hot enough to shower, wash the dishes, or wash your hands, you know how much water can be lost simply because of the temperature outside.